josmar-crwdstffng/angular/aio/content/guide/service-worker-intro.md

     The previous version of the application is served until an update is installed and ready.

 *   The service worker conserves bandwidth when possible.
-    Resources are only downloaded if they've changed.
+    Resources are only downloaded if they have changed.

 To support these behaviors, the Angular service worker loads a *manifest* file from the server.
 The file, called `ngsw.json` \(not to be confused with the [web app manifest](https://developer.mozilla.org/docs/Web/Manifest)\), describes the resources to cache and includes hashes of every file's contents.